LokiusV/Daggerfall-Unity-VR/README.md

 There is currently no left handed mode.

 ## Installation

+#### You'll need:
+- A working Daggerfall Unity installation
+- A 1080p monitor or higher
+- (Obviously) A VR headset and a PCVR compatible computer
+- SteamVR installed
+- Daggerfall installed

 #### Step 0:
 Start Daggerfall Unity atleast once and go through its installation process.